A thank you to one of the people who inspired him to speak up and speak out: Jeff looks back at growing up with the late Adam Yauch aka MCA.

 I got teary eyed when I saw on Twitter that Adam Yauch had passed away at the age of 47.

 It is amazing how art speaks and reaches beyond borders, crosses boundaries, transcends any and all barriers and walls.
-It allows you to relate and experience and feel.
-We have a bond with artists who’s music seems to have been written with our heartaches as ink and to the beat of our ups and downs.
+We have a bond with artists who’s music seems to have been written with our heartaches as ink, and to the beat of our ups and downs.

 The Beastie Boys have had a special place in my heart as we both seemed to mature and grow up together.